Cary Child Support Attorneys

 Enforcing an Existing Child Support Order

-If you already have a child support order but are not receiving payments, you can seek a resolution through a state court.
-This process often involves filing a petition for contempt of court, which means the other parent is in violation of the court-ordered child support agreement.
+If you already have a child support order but are not receiving payments, you can seek a resolution through state court.
+This process often includes filing a petition for contempt of court, which means the other parent has not followed the court-ordered support agreement.

 If successful, the courts have the authority to enact the following enforcement tools: